 * There were four new overseas-acquired cases in hotel quarantine: one in Victoria, one in NSW, one in NT and one in Queensland.

 * The national death toll is 910: Victoria 820, NSW 56, Tasmania 13, WA 9, Queensland 7, SA 4, ACT 3 (Two Queensland residents who died in NSW have been included in the official tolls of both states).

 GLOBAL CORONAVIRUS NUMBERS:

-Data current as of 1730 AEST on April 14, taking in federal and state/territory government updates and Johns Hopkins Coronavirus Resource Centre figures.Jump to next article
+Data current as at 1715 AEST on June 23, taking in federal and state/territory government updates and Johns Hopkins Coronavirus Resource Centre figures.Jump to next article